-Here are some common myths about leaving people out of your Will.
+Here are some common myths about cutting people out of a Will.

 Myth 1: I can leave $10 to that son of mine who deserves nothing and therefore he cannot make a claim against my estate.
 Wrong.